siara550/siara550/README.md

 --

-I love solving messy, human problems with technology, whether that means designing a smarter AI chatbot for workplaces, building a sentiment classifier, or exploring ways to make tech more inclusive and responsible.
+I love solving problems with technology, whether that means designing a smarter AI chatbot for workplaces, building a sentiment classifier, or exploring ways to make tech more inclusive and responsible.

 As a Break Through Tech Fellow, I’ve been growing my skills in machine learning, Python, and project management while collaborating with amazing peers and industry mentors to build AI projects with impact.